voxel51/fiftyone/docs/source/integrations/activitynet.rst

 .. note::

-    ActivityNet-200 is a superset of ActivityNet-100 so we have made sure to only store one copy of every video on disk.
-Videos in the ActivityNet-100 zoo directory are used directly by ActivityNet-200.
+    ActivityNet 200 is a superset of ActivityNet 100 so we have made sure to only store one copy of every video on disk.
+Videos in the ActivityNet 100 zoo directory are used directly by ActivityNet 200.

 .. _activitynet-partial-downloads: